Israeli desert plan would uproot 30,000 Bedouin

 Many of them were built, the officials said, because Israel had failed in the past to offer other housing options.

-In a 2008 report on Israel's policy toward Bedouin in the Negev, Human Rights Watch said the government "appears intent on maximizing its control over Negev land and increasing the Jewish population in the area for strategic, economic and demographic reasons."
+In a 2008 report on Israel's policy towards Bedouin in the Negev, Human Rights Watch said the government "appears intent on maximising its control over Negev land and increasing the Jewish population in the area for strategic, economic and demographic reasons."

 "The state implements forced evictions, home demolitions and other punitive measures disproportionately against Bedouin as compared with actions taken regarding structures owned by Jewish Israelis that do not conform to planning law," the New York-based group said.